Los Angeles Dodgers Radio Network: English

-The primary English-language radio broadcasts are handled by Charley Steiner and Tim Neverett on play-by-play and Rick Monday on color commentary.
+The primary English-language radio broadcasts are handled by Charley Steiner, Stephen Nelson, and Tim Neverett on play-by-play and Rick Monday on color commentary.
 Until his 2016 retirement, Vin Scully's television play-by-play for SportsNet LA (previously Prime Ticket) was simulcast during the first three innings of games that he called (primarily home games, and away games in California and Arizona).
 Steiner and Monday called the entire game on radio during games that were nationally televised.
 For locally televised road games that Scully did not call, Steiner handled the TV commentary with Orel Hershiser and Nomar Garciaparra on color commentary, while Monday called play-by-play on radio with Kevin Kennedy doing color.
 During the post-season, Scully called the first and last three innings solo, with Steiner and Monday calling the middle innings.

 Scully retired on October 2, 2016; his commentary was simulcast on radio for the entire game.
 Scully died on August 2, 2022.